doctest/doctest/doc/markdown/roadmap.md

 - integrate static analysis on the CI: **msvc**, **clang**, **cppcheck**
 - extend Approx for types that have operator double - see [here](https://github.com/philsquared/Catch/issues/652) and [here](https://github.com/philsquared/Catch/pull/658)
 - option to list files in which there are test cases who match the current filters
+- option to list test suites and test cases in a tree view
+- decorators for test cases - like in boost test - like "description" - alternative (and broader) mechanism to tags
 - thread safety - asserts/subcases/captures should be safe to be used by multiple threads simultaneously
 - support for running tests in parallel in multiple threads
 - doctest in a GUI environment? with no console?
 APIs for attaching a console? querying if there is one? [investigate...](https://github.com/philsquared/Catch/blob/master/docs/configuration.md#stdout)